molmod/yaff/doc/howto.rst

     # import the yaff library
     from yaff import *
-    # control the amount of screen output
+    # control the amount of screen output and the unit system
     log.set_level(log.medium)

     # 1) specify the system